Parcl Labs Price Feed Whitepaper

 Residential real estate is heavily fragmented, it lives in silos, and is very concentrated among local actors.
 Even in the cases where the information exists and can be accessed it tends to be lagged and/or heavily transformed.
 This results in a scenario where buyers, sellers, and investors only get a fragmented and distorted view of their local real estate markets and, as a result, can only make educated guesses on the asset they plan to acquire.

 Existing data sources that aim to bring clarity to a market have serious shortcomings on how they present information.
-The most well known and widely referenced residential real estate metric within the United States is the Case Shiller Index.
+The most well known and widely referenced residential real estate metric within the United States is the Standard & Poor's (S&P) CoreLogic Case-Shiller HPI, what we will refer to as the Case Shiller or Case Shiller Index subsequently.
 The Case Shiller produces indexes for 20 different metropolitan areas as well as for the country in aggregate, However, we contend that the methodology and output of this index are far from ideal.
-The index only looks at specific types of properties (single family houses), has an obscure data cleaning process that has presented difficulties when other researchers attempt to replicate it, even when using an identical dataset, and has a lag of more than two months from when the index is published.
+The index only looks at specific types of properties (single family houses), has a data cleaning process that has presented difficulties when other researchers attempt to replicate it, even when using an identical dataset, and has a lag of more than two months from when the index is published.

 Further, the index exclusively considers repeated sales which excludes a substantial and increasing amount of multi-family home transactions.
 Analysis of Parcl Labs data for 2022 reveals that the Case Shiller Index's approach to calculate price changes would discard 50 percent of all transactions for the New York Metropolitan region.
 For metros like Boston and Miami, the Case Shiller methodology would exclude 61 and 64 percent of the true total transactions within these given markets.
 This can be observed in the figure below where we analyze the coverage gaps for the group of metropolitan areas that are part of the Case Shiller 10.